 With a mixture of discussion, lecture, group work and asana practice we will explore many areas:

-Dispelling yoga myths and becoming clear about the meaning behind what we say in class by looking at some of the latest scientific research
+Dispelling yoga myths and becoming clear about the meaning behind what we say in class by looking at some of the latest scientific research on biomechanics and health

 Using anatomical knowledge to refine the language that we use as teachers